vhinzjohn1/laravel-vue-joblisting/README.md

 # Job Listing & Application Platform

 A comprehensive job listing and application platform built with Laravel and Vue.js.
-This application allows employers to post job listings and job seekers to browse and apply for positions easily.
+This application streamlines the recruitment process by connecting HR Personnel with qualified Applicants through an organized job listing system.

 ## Features

 - **User Authentication**

-    - Separate login portals for employers and job seekers
+    - Role-based access for HR Personnel, Applicants, and Admin
-    - Profile management with resume/company details
+    - Secure login and profile management

-- **For Employers**
+- **For HR Personnel**

     - Create, edit, and manage job listings
     - Review and filter job applications
     - Dashboard with analytics on job posting performance
-    - Company profile management
+    - Track applicant status and communicate with candidates
+    - Schedule interviews and provide feedback

-- **For Job Seekers**
+- **For Applicants**

     - Browse job listings with advanced search and filtering
     - Save favorite jobs
     - Easy application process with resume attachment
     - Application history tracking
     - Profile and resume management
+    - Receive notifications on application status

-- **Admin Dashboard**
+- **For Admin**
-    - User management
+    - User management and role assignment
-    - Content moderation
+    - Content moderation and approval
     - Platform statistics and analytics
+    - System configuration and maintenance
+    - Generate reports on recruitment activities

 ## Technologies Used